AEthelheard/AEthelheard/README.md

 - 👋 Hi, I’m @AEthelheard
-- 👀 I use Node.js and Swift for my personal app.
-- 🌱 I use JVM languages, Python, LookML at work.
+- 🌱 I use Kotlin, Java, Python at work.